Observations

 How are we spending our time so far?

 We can all agree April 2020 has been one of change, and the creeping of new norms/patterns as we adapt.
 Sill, if we don’t step back to check if the new patterns are positive or adjust them, we can adapt a rhythm that can drift us into an unhealthy/unfulfilling path.
-A clinical psychologist shares his […]
+Dr. Henry Cloud, a clinical psychologist shared his insight on this from recent conversations he’s had over the last few weeks (during this COVID-19 season).
+What’s happened in this lockdown, people have got into some routines that can actually go not so well.
+And I’ve talked to a number of people that have been lethargic, kind of waiting instead of thinking…

 Excellence in the ordinary